essteer/backgammon/README.md

 Backgammon is a boardgame, the roots of which date back as many as 5,000 years ([Wikipedia](https://en.wikipedia.org/wiki/Backgammon)) to table games originating in Mesopotamia and Persia.

-The modern game involves two players alternating turns to roll two six-sided dice, the scores of which determine how many spaces each player may move their own pieces.
+The modern game involves two players alternating turns to roll two six-sided dice, the scores of which determine how many spaces each player may move their pieces.

 **Basic rules**

-Knowledge of the full rules of backgammon isn't necessary to follow this exercise, but one typical version (with graphics) can be accessed [here](https://www.bkgm.com/rules.html).
+Knowledge of the full rules of backgammon isn't necessary to follow this exercise, but one comprehensive version of the rules (with graphics) can be accessed [here](https://www.bkgm.com/rules.html).

 For the purpose of this repo, relevant rules are as follows: